-A traveller pass is the electronic confirmation message generated from the Nau Mai Rā traveller health declaration digital system.
-This is generated after travellers have entered all their required health and travel history information.
+A traveller pass is the electronic confirmation message generated by the traveller health declaration digital system.
+This is currently Nau Mai Rā.

+This is generated after a traveller has entered all their required health and travel history information.
 It can be presented in electronic or paper format.

-A passenger must have a traveller pass, unless they are entering MIQ on arrival and holding a MIQ voucher.
-Airlines are not required to sight the traveller pass but should seek confirmation from passengers that they have one.
+All passengers must complete the traveller declaration (Nau Mai Rā) before travelling to New Zealand, unless they are entering managed isolation and quarantine and hold a MIQ voucher.
+Airlines and carriers do not have to sight Nau Mai Rā but should seek confirmation from passengers that they have one.

-Nau Mai Rā is accessed at: https://naumaira.covid19.govt.nz/#/
+The traveller declaration is accessed at: https://naumaira.covid19.govt.nz/#/